tberey/node-js-notes-management-api/README.md

 ***

-## A RESTful Notes Lookup API, made in TS, Node & Express, using MongoDB.
-It is a locally hosted server, that allows users to performs CRUD operations on a database, using http requests.
+## A RESTful Notes Lookup API, made in TS, Node & Express Framework, using MongoDB database.
+A locally hosted server, that allows users to performs CRUD operations on a database, using http requests.

 ### <i> Create, search, update and delete personal notes/todos.